What do you do after high school in Quebec?

 It is worth noting that due to the fact that the official majority language in the province of Quebec is French, many of the terms that are used within the province’s education system are French terms as you will see below.

-DES: An acronym in the French language for Diplôme d’études sécondaire.
+DES : DES is an acronym in the French language for Diplôme d’études sécondaire.
 In the English language, this translates to Secondary School Diploma.
-It is the diploma a student receives in the province of Quebec upon graduation from a high school.
+It is the diploma that a student receives in the province of Quebec upon graduation from a high school.

-CEGEP: An acronym in the French language for Collège d’enseignement general et professionnel.
-In the English language, this translates to General and Professional Teaching College.
+CEGEP: CÉGEP is acronym in the French language for Collège d’enseignement general et professionnel.
+In the English language, this translates to a college for general and professional learning.
 A college in Quebec is the mid-point for most students between high school and university.
+However, many colleges offer career-training programs which render university studies unnecessary.

-DEC: An acronym in the French language for Diplôme d’études collégiales.
+DEC : DEC is an acronym in the French language for Diplôme d’études collégiales.
 In the English language, this translates to Diploma of College Studies.
-It is the diploma a student receives in the province of Quebec after completing a 2 – 3 year college education.
-With a DEC diploma, a student may advance to university-level studies.
+It is the diploma that a student receives in the province of Quebec after completing a 2 – 3 year college education.
+With a pre-university DEC diploma, a student may advance to university-level studies.
+However, with a technical DEC diploma, a student may enter the workforce.

 SOME FREQUENTLY ASKED QUESTIONS